Media Ownership & Telecommunications

 - Sen. Bernie Sanders (I-Vt.)

-Media consolidation suppresses diversity and ignores the needs and interests of local communities.
-Sen. Sanders has been a leader in the fight to stop media consolidation and return public interest obligations to broadcasters.
-In the Senate, Sen. Sanders continues to work hard to make sure that we hold all media companies responsible for providing content that serves the public and offers a diverse range of opinions.
-He opposed previous FCC and large media conglomerates' attempts to gut the ban that prohibits a local newspaper from owning TV and radio stations in the same market.
-Weakening existing rules will further consolidate local media markets, taking away independent voices in cities already woefully short on local news and substantive journalism.
+Senator Sanders has been a leader in the fight to stop media consolidation and to strengthen the public interest obligations of broadcasters.
+In the Senate, he is working hard to make sure that we hold all media companies responsible for providing content that serves the public and offers a diverse range of opinions.
+For instance, he strongly opposed attempts to gut the FCC ban on corporations from owning a local newspaper, TV station and radio station in the same market.
+That misguided effort would have further consolidated local media markets and take away independent voices in areas already woefully short on local news and substantive journalism.

-Sen. Sanders has also long fought against the unfair prices of our nation's large cable TV monopolies that raise rates on consumers year after year, and often reduce channels available under basic cable packages.
+Senator Sanders is a strong advocate for promoting competition in cable television, and has long fought against cable monopolies that raise rates on consumers year after year, limit local programming, and often reduce the channels available under basic cable packages.
 In Vermont and elsewhere, cable television is often an essential information service for consumers, and thus an affordable basic package is necessary for residents to remain informed and connected to their communities.
-In 2008, the Bureau of Labor Statistics reported that cable prices had risen 77 percent since 1996, roughly double the rate of inflation.
-Sen. Sanders remains a strong advocate for regulations that promote competition in cable television prices.
+In 2014, the Federal Communications Commission reported that cable prices rose 2.5 times faster than inflation from 1995-2013.

-Access to high-speed Internet is crucially important to communities throughout Vermont, and Sen. Sanders has led efforts to narrow the "digital divide" between Americans who are connected to modern communications networks and those who are not.
-"Throughout America, there are thousands of communities that still lack cell phone service and the adequate broadband services necessary for today's business and education.
-In 21st century America, we cannot allow towns across Vermont to be left behind technologically," Sen. Sanders said.
+Access to high-speed Internet is no longer a luxury – it is crucially important to participate fully in twenty-first century education, business development, health care, and so much more.
+Yet, the Organization for Economic Co?operation and Development ranks the U.S. just 16th in the world for high?speed internet access.
+Moreover, a significant "digital divide" still exists between Americans who have access to affordable high-speed communications networks and those who are not.
+"Throughout America, there are thousands of communities that still lack cell phone service and the adequate broadband services necessary for today's business and education," Senator Sanders has said.